Confidential Grief Specialist for Therapists

 I am part of the statistic, the stat that says 1 in 4 therapists will have a client die by suicide within their career.
 Almost immediately after my client died, I knew I wanted to help other therapists through this career-altering experience.
 I have been a suicide assessment trainer to hundreds of therapists over the years and plan to continue putting my heart and soul into all my trainings, even as I identify as a therapist survivor.
 Instead of hiding in my own confidential grief, I wrote a book capturing the experiences of several therapists after client loss to suicide, normalizing months of stress symptoms, grief, and questioning their worth as mental health professionals.
 My book Moving From ALERT to Acceptance: Helping Clinicians Heal from Client Suicide is full of tips for post-traumatic growth and healing, as well as ideas for mental health leadership to prevent further harm to clinicians.
 I hope you’ll check it out!

-I hope you’ll reach out to with me if you are needing additional support.
+I hope you’ll reach out if you are needing additional support.
 I want to create a space where you feel met with abundant compassion and zero judgement after your client loss.
 Contact me knowing you don’t have to heal from client suicide alone.

 Adverse psychological events survey Findings